CapriceHolford/PandaPeace/README.md

 ## Deployment

 ### Deployment Process
 The deployment process was carried out using GitHub Pages.
 The main challenge encountered was ensuring the site rendered properly on mobile devices post-deployment, which was resolved by adjusting media queries.
-I also had a problem with the images and they were not loading.
+I also had a problem with the images and they were not loading but managed to fix this, I found the deployment process quite difficult.

 ### Reflection
 ### Successes